alpacahq/alpaca-docs/content/integration/funding.md

 ## **Post-trade Settlement**

-We support the post-trade settlement process.
+We support the post-trade settlement process (higher requirements and restrictions apply).
 Please contact us for more details.

 &nbsp;